 One of the things we love about Colorado is that CoDoT is very good about getting roads cleared as soon as possible.
 This goes for the normal everyday roads and the passes alike.
 If winter weather storms have been predicted, they are out as soon as possible to start the de-icing and then they begin to plow as soon as possible.
 We have found the passes easy and safe to traverse, but we are still careful.

 There are a few things that have to happen when driving the passes that are important to do to keep yourself and others safe.
 One is to know how to drive up and down these roads.

 Driving Up The Mountain

-What may seem like a strange thing to do, but during the summer months you will want to turn off your air conditioner.
-This will help keep the engine from over heating, plus the temprature on many mountain passes will be much cooler than you expect.
+What may seem like a strange thing to do, but during the summer months, you will want to turn off your air conditioner.
+This will help keep the engine from overheating, plus the temperature on many mountain passes will be much cooler than you expect.

 Arriving on the Pass

 Once you have reached the top of the pass, there are often places to park, trailheads, or scenic overlooks.
 Take advantage of those areas to get out of your vehicle.
 You probably need to walk around or stretch.
 If there are not any of these, prepare to drive down the pass.